apjproduction/Stake777/README.md

-Contributing
+<h4>Contributing</h4>
-Contributions are welcome!
-Feel free to open issues or pull requests for any improvements or bug fixes.
+<p>Contributions are welcome!
+Feel free to open issues or pull requests for any improvements or bug fixes.</p>

-License
+<h4>License</h4>
-This project is licensed under the MIT License - see the LICENSE file for details.
+<p>This project is licensed under the MIT License - see the LICENSE file for details.</p>

-Acknowledgments
+<h4>Acknowledgments</h4>
-Special thanks to the contributors of web3.js for Ethereum interaction.
+<p>Special thanks to the contributors of web3.js for Ethereum interaction.
-Inspired by the concept of staking pools for blockchain assets.
+Inspired by the concept of staking pools for blockchain assets.</p>